Pinks-priyanka/Trivia/README.md

 To Generate the questions, we used a trivia api that fetches a json object.
 API links - https://opentdb.com/api_config.php
 Youtube Demo Video - https://youtu.be/WDDvb6o8qFA
-Github: Our file is too large (41MB).
+Github: Our file is too large (41MB) excluding node_modules.
 We are linking our github to submit the project.
 Thanks!